-Simply put, it is a business loan that helps to cover the everyday running costs of a business, as opposed covering big, long-term expenses like purchasing property or large equipment.
+Simply put, it is a business loan that helps to cover the everyday running costs of a business, as opposed to covering big, long-term expenses like purchasing property or large equipment.
 For example, small business owners may utilize a working capital loan to purchase stock, cover salaries or pay for emergency expenses.

 Some businesses are seasonal, such as those in the tourism industry, outdoor adventure businesses, or garden services.
-During out of season times, profits are low but there are still overheads to be covered.
+During out-of-season times, profits are low but there are still overheads to be covered.
 A working capital loan can help to tide you over these times.

 Examples of Working Capital Loans

 This is not strictly a loan, but rather an advance given against the future sales of a small business.
 You will be given a lump sum which is then paid back by using a percentage of your credit or debit card sales.

 Invoice financing is similar, but it’s an advance given against the unpaid invoices a business has.
 A fee of around three percent of the value of each invoice is included.

 This is a once-off arrangement where a business sells its unpaid invoices to the lender at a value of about ten percent less than what they’re worth.